-On completion of the operation, the consultant will create a protocol recommending the stages to progress the patient through to ensure a safe and successful recovery.
-This protocol would be shared to guide the Physiotherapist through the different stages of rehabilitation.
-It is essential that a patient with a post rotator cuff repair seeks out a Chartered and CORU regulated Physiotherapist as the advice, rehab and exercises issued in the early stages will set the tone for whether the patient has a speedy recovery or a slow and complicated one.
-For any further queries about Physiotherapy following a rotator cuff repair, shoulder surgery or if you would like to book an appointment, then please click here for details on how to reach Next Level Physiotherapy.
+On completion of the operation, you will be placed in a sling for approximately four weeks.
+After four weeks have passed the sling will be gradually removed and physiotherapy will begin.
+The physiotherapist will follow a specific evidence based protocol to ensure a safe and successful recovery.
+It is essential that a person post rotator cuff repair seeks out a Chartered and CORU regulated Physiotherapist.
+The advice, rehab and exercises issued in the early stages will set the tone for whether the patient has a speedy recovery or a slow and complicated one.
+For any further queries about Physiotherapy following a rotator cuff repair, shoulder surgery, please contact us.
+If you would like to book an appointment, you can do so through our online booking system.

 There are several different types of spinal surgery that can be undertaken depending on the symptoms, age and lifestyle of the person in question.
 Your consultant will discuss all the options with you and decide on what the most appropriate type of surgery would be considering the aforementioned factors.
 Recent medical research has told us that surgery should always be the last resort, and most of the time, is no more successful than Physiotherapy alone.
 If all other types of treatment have been unsuccessful, then surgery may be beneficial to relieve some of the pain and symptoms.

-Having spinal surgery can be a daunting concept so to ensure top quality care, it’s important to seek out a fully qualified and regulated Physiotherapist that is registered with CORU and the Chartered Society of Physiotherapists.
+Having spinal surgery can be a daunting concept.
+To ensure top quality care, it’s important to seek out a fully qualified and regulated Physiotherapist.
 Rehabilitating a patient post-spinal surgery may require liaising with the Orthopaedic consultant depending on his/her post-op guidelines, taking a full case history, discussing goals, fears, activity progression/management and how to overcome these issues.
-Treatment will focus on advice, education, reassurance, exercise prescription and manual therapy as indicated.
-For more information on Physiotherapy following spinal surgery or if you would like to book an appointment, please contact us here.
+Treatment will focus on advice, education, reassurance, a progressive exercise programme and manual therapy as indicated.
+For more information on Physiotherapy following spinal surgery or if you would like to book an appointment, please contact us or book online.